Bayesian estimation of discretely observed multi-dimensional diffusion processes using guided proposals: A toy problem

 with

-Here, $p$ and $\tilde{p}$ denote the transition densities of the processes $X$ and $\tilde{X}$ respectively.
+Here, $p$ denotes the transition densities of the process $X$ and $\tilde{p}(0,u;T,v)=\phi(v; u, \th^2 T)$ (the density of the $N(u,\th^2 T)$-distribution, evaluated at $v$).
 Absolute continuity is a consequence of Girsanov's theorem applied to the unconditioned processes and the abstract Bayes' formula.
-Now the MH-step consists of generating a proposal $X^\circ$ and accepting it with probability $1 \wedge \Psi_\th(X^\circ)/ \Psi_\th(X^\star)$ (the ratio of transition densities just acts as a proportionality constant here).
+Now the MH-step consists of generating a proposal $X^\circ$ and accepting it with probability $1 \wedge \left(\Psi_\th(X^\circ)/ \Psi_\th(X^\star)\right)$ (the ratio of transition densities just acts as a proportionality constant here).

 {\it Updating $\th$:} As explained in the introduction, taking the missing segment as missing data yields the Metropolis-Hastings algorithm reducible.
-To deal with this problem, note that
+To deal with this problem, note that by equation \eqref{eq:Xo-example}, there exists a mapping $g$ such that $X^\circ=g(\th, W)$.
+Define the process $Z$ by the relation